SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     Syntax: productions(list)

 	Generates a list of all production rules.
-Ench entry is a pair of the rule ID and the textual representation of the rule.
+Each entry is a pair of the rule ID and the textual representation of the rule.
 The list of rules is unified with the supplied argument *list*.

   - reductions

     Syntax: reductions(list)

 	Generates a list of all reduction rules.
-Ench entry is a pair of the rule ID and the textual representation of the rule.
+Each entry is a pair of the rule ID and the textual representation of the rule.
 The list of rules is unified with the supplied argument *list*.

   - addRule